KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 }
 ```

-This is useful for the cases when you want to make modifications to a single locale, but keep all other locales unaffected.
+This is useful for when you want to make modifications to a single locale's layout, but keep all other locales the same.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro